-Named to Time's "Top 100 Television Shows of All Time," "General Hospital" continues its tradition of passion, intrigue and adventure that takes place in the fictional town of Port Charles in upstate New York.
+"General Hospital," which celebrated its golden anniversary on April 1, 2013, continues its tradition of passion, intrigue and adventure that takes place in the fictional town of Port Charles in upstate New York.
 The glamour and excitement of those who have come to find their destinies in this familiar seaport town intertwine with the lives, loves and fortunes of beloved, well-known faces.
-And, as always, love and danger continue to abound on "General Hospital" with contemporary storylines and unforgettable characters.
+As always, love, danger and mind blowing plot twists continue to abound on "General Hospital" with contemporary storylines and unforgettable characters.

-"General Hospital" was created by Frank and Doris Hursley.
-Frank Valentini is the executive producer.
-Ron Carlivati is the head writer.
-"General Hospital" airs Monday-Friday (2:00-3:00 p.m., ET / 1:00-2:00 p.m., PT) on the ABC Television Network.
+The executive producer of "General Hospital" is Frank Valentini, and Ron Carlivati is the head writer.
+"General Hospital" airs weekdays at 2:00 p.m., ET /1:00 p.m., PT/CT on the ABC Television Network.

 "The View," recipient of the 2003 Daytime Emmy® Award for Outstanding Talk Show, is ABC Daytime's morning chatfest, featuring a team of dynamic women of different ages, experiences and backgrounds discussing the most exciting events of the day.
 The program has received critical acclaim since premiering August 11, 1997.
 It's broadcast live weekdays from NYC (11:00 a.m.-12:00 noon, ET; CLOSED-CAPTIONED; broadcast in stereo; TV-14).